Floor to Ceiling: Basement Finishing and Remodeling Basics

 Insulation – No matter what type of finished walls you decide to install; it is important to start with a good insulation.
 Not only for warmth but also to provide a barrier or absorption for sound.
 This can be especially critical if you are planning bedrooms or a media room for music and movies.
 Fiberglass and blown-in insulation are the simplest and most cost efficient but do not provide any protection against moisture.
 Spray foam insulation provides the highest levels of insulation along with the benefit of being a moisture barrier and can also help to keep pests out of the home.

 Dry wall – Dry wall is, of course, the most adaptable option for finishing your basement walls.
 It is easy to hang, inexpensive and can be finished with any color of paint or wallpaper you choose.
-When installing dry wall, it is important to have a moisture barrier since dry wall will fall apart if it gets wet.
+When installing dry wall, it is important to have a moisture barrier since dry wall will fall apart if it gets wet but that’s something any Lynchburg drywall contractor can install.
 Installing dry wall does require starting with wood wall supports to attach it to, so you will lose a few inches of space by going this route.

 Natural brick – Some basements are fabricated with brick and mortar as opposed to the more common concrete block.
 As long as this brick foundation is not falling apart or in rough shape, it can provide a modern style to a space used for entertaining or recreation.